-The cabinet has hinged front, rear, and side doors, each equipped with two telco hex-pin latches and a padlock hasp for security.
-Open and close the doors using a Clearfield -supplied telco hex key.
+The cabinet is equipped with hinged doors on the front, rear, and splice compartments.
+Each door features a flush, tamper-proof handle with a telco hex-pin lock and padlock hasp for security.
+Open and close the compartment doors using the Clearfield-supplied telco hex key.

-Each door is equipped with an alarm switch that monitors the position of the door.
-When you open a door on an in-service cabinet, an intrusion alarm reports through the equipment.
-Pull the switch plunger to disable the alarm reporting while you are working on the cabinet.
+Each cabinet door is also equipped with an alarm switch that monitors the position of the door.
+When a door opens on a powered cabinet, an intrusion alarm reports through the equipment.
+You can pull the plunger on the switch to disable intrusion alarm reporting while working on the cabinet.
 The alarm switch is located at the upper corner of the door frame.